TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 * You can explicitly set the language in the `code-block`, you cannot in the shorthand.
 * If you do not explicitly set the language, the default language (as set with the :ref:`codeblocks-highlight-directive`) is used.
-If no highlight directive was used, the default set in :ref:`Includes.txt <includes-txt>` is used.
+If no highlight directive was used, the default set in :ref:`Includes.rst.txt <includes-txt>` is used.
 * It is recommended to use the short form (`::`), and not code-block explicitly.
 * Always use :ref:`syntactically correct code <codeblocks-syntactically-correct>` in a code block.